nemosminer/NemosMiner/README.md

 with alot of help from MrPlusGH, grantemsley & UselessGuru.
 Without them NemosMiner would not be possible.

-NemosMiner code is based on
+NemosMiner code is partly based on

--MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner
+- MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner

--NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner
+- NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner

 Note: This beta version is **NOT backwards compatible** with the current 3.8.x code base.